-EXS 296 - Practicum in Exercise Science
+EXS 296 - Practicum for Summer and Fall 2015

 Click HERE for the Practicum Handbook

-EXS 496 - Internship in Exercise Science
+EXS 496 - Internship for Summer and Fall 2015

 Click HERE for the Internship Handbook

-For a list of Internship and Practicum sites please click HERE
+Internship and Practicum sites click HERE

 EXS 496 should be taken your final semester, or at least after you have taken EXS 296 and EXS 412.
 EXS 496 is a 6 credit-hour course that requires you to complete 300 contact hours at a site selected after consultation with your advisor.
 EXS 496 is a culminating practical experience you will have before you graduate.
 You may do your internship at the facility where you completed your Internship experience, or you may choose an entirely new site.
 Your faculty advisor and/or Internship Supervisor will make the final decision as to the most appropriate site for you.

 The term, "Internship," refers to a supervised short-term full-time educational work experience with an approved agency, organization, or institution.
 An Internship allows a student to develop professionally through a work experience under the guidance of leaders in a field.

 download Adobe Acrobat Reader.